LennaHammer/English/EVP/out/words_adjective.md

 ## 2130. close ## adjective
  CAREFUL
 [C2]looking at or listening to someone or something very carefully
-- On close inspection, you could see that the painting was a fake.
+- On close `inspection`, you could see that the painting was a fake.
-- Keep a close watch on the children.
+- `Keep a` close `watch on` the children.

 ## 2131. closed ## adjective
 /kloʊzd/ NOT ACCEPTING IDEAS